borisdev/dotfiles/README.md

+# dotfiles

+Dot files are custom tooling configurations that you use to customize your development environment.

+## Problem rationale

-# git bare approach to version your dot files
+You want to version control your dot files so that you can:

-This `bare` repo is based on file purpose, not file location.

-One git repo will contain dot files spread all across many directories in your file system.

-Your dot files (custom tooling configs) are foundational for you to quickly write code that is contained across many other repo directories.

-## Why version control dot files?

-- you get a faster setup of a development environment on your new laptop after your old one is stolen
+- quickly reproduce your development environment on your new laptop
-- you get a faster revert of big experimental screw up to your development environment
+- quickly revert a failed experimental development environment change

-## What's special about the git bare approach compared to other approaches?

-### Two competing approaches

-- Approach 1: create a standard git repo with symlinks to your `$HOME` directory (most common approach)
-- Approach 2: turn your `$HOME` directory into a git repo (easiest though riskiest approach)
+## Approach rationale

-### The pros of this git bare approach

-- avoids the complexity of Approach 1's requirement of making a symlink for each dotfile in your `$HOME` to your git repo
+A git bare approach avoids the complexity of creating symlinks for each dot file.
-- avoids the risk of Approach 2's requirement to make your `$HOME` directory into a git repo
-- somewhat intuitive: run your `git commit` and `git push` commands directly from your `$HOME` repo after you edit your dot files

-### The cons of this git bare approach

-- hard to grasp the "bare" repo concept at first
-- you must remember to create an alias, or otherwise remember long git commands

-### What is a git "bare" repo?

-In order to get one git repo directory that can point to pre-existing dotfiles that are spread across your `$HOME` directory we setup a "bare" git repo.

-The "bare" word denotes that the snaphot or “working tree” of the source code is outside the repo.
+The "bare" word denotes that the snapshot or “working tree” of the source code is outside the repo.
+A git bare approach allows you to have one repo contain all your dot files that are spread across many different directories.

 ### References